 Ultimately, no matter how many precautions you take, accidents do still happen.
 Cover yourself, your boat and belongings from mishaps with adequate insurance cover.
 This will give you full peace of mind and allow you to rest easy to enjoy the haven of your floating home.

 Do you own a luxurious boat?
-Visit our specialist boat insurance page to discover more about our services, or request a callback from our concierge team.
+Visit our Marine Insurance for leisure boats page to discover more about our services, or request a callback from our concierge team.

 The Royal National Lifeboat Institution (RNLI) and GJW Direct have renewed their partnership, whi...